ell1e/teenycss/README.md

 ## Usage

-### Include in Project:
+### Include in Your Project

-If you get the latest release, just get the `teenycss.h` header file and include it:
+If you use the latest release, just grab the `teenycss.h` header file and include it:

 ```c